 “You can’t be that old.” he felt for her quickening, searching for the power which would accompany such memories but finding nothing, “If you were as old as you claim your presence would echo through my head.”

-Buffy frowned at him, Cassandra had said she felt like a young immortal but Duncan and Amanda didn’t seem to think there was anything strange.
+Buffy frowned at him, Cassandra had said she felt like a young immortal but Duncan and Amanda didn’t seem to think there was anything strange when she mentioned her past.
 They felt similar to her, their life forces each a pressure upon her when they approached but this Immortal, his power was a weight like that of the world on her shoulders, an effort to ignore, “You can feel it too can’t you, the differences.”

 She could tell?
 His sword hand twitched, most of the immortals he had killed in the last millennia had been to prevent this, to eliminate those who might be able to identify him for what he was.